jdoleary/Spellmasons/docs/TasksCurrent.md

 - Pack 7
     - Unit Crowding
         - `// TODO: Temp removed aliveNPCs because moveWithCollisions doesn't consider them yet`
+        - Similar to how push won't push units through walls
     - casting non-curses like heal or purify on self should show green, not red
     - pathfinding for vampires broken?
     - Priest "run away" ai is broken / Archer pursue ai is not working well